 Before You Start:

-- Some users reported that replacing your smartphone can help in fixing this issue.
+- Some users reported that replacing their smartphones can help in fixing this issue.

 - Many users recommended verifying that Android Auto is “Enabled” on the vehicle’s head unit.